quinlan-lab/applied-computational-genomics/README.md

 # Prerequisites
 - Online introduction to Linux (TBD)
+- An Apple computer or a windows machine with Putty installed.
+- Need TAs
 - Need to put together a homogenous computing environment for the students to use

 # Other ideas